Why is

 Comparative Tuning

 Comparative tuning is a method of comparing the tune of one string to another.
-In othe words, tune one string at a time using another string as a reference note.
-For instance, the low E string has an A note at the 5th fret which means you can tune your A string using a reference note, and then tune the low E string until the A note at the 5th fret matches the A string that you already know is in tune.
+In other words, tune one string at a time using another string as a reference note.
+For example, the low E string has an A note at the 5th fret which means you can tune your A string using this reference note, and then tune the low E string until the A note at the 5th fret matches the A string.
 This should mean that the low E string is now in tune as well.
-You could then play the A string at the 5th fret to produce the D note to tune the D string and so forth.
-This pattern continues with all of the strings except the B string which doesn't follow this pattern, but is actually the 4th fret on the G string.
+Then play the A string at the 5th fret to produce a D to tune the D string and so on.
+This pattern continues with all of the strings except the B string which breaks this pattern; rather, a B is actually played on the 4th fret on the G string.

 Below is a video demonstration of the comparative tuning method.